Fluid limits for interacting queues in sparse dynamic graphs: Proof of the fluid limit

 If $n x \in \N$ and a subset of $\{1, \dots, n\}$ consisting of $d \leq n$ elements is drawn uniformly at random, then $\alpha_n(d, x)$ is the probability that this subset is contained in $\{1, \dots, n x\}$.

-Suppose that the fraction of servers with at least $i$ tasks is $x$ when a task arrives.
+Suppose that the fraction of servers with at least $i$ tasks is $x$ when a task arrives and there is no information about the current graph.
 The server $u$ that initially receives the task is uniformly random and thus has outdegree $d$ with probability $p_n(d)$.
-Furthermore, given that the outdegree of $u$ is $d$, the probability that all the servers in the neighborhood of $u$ have at least $i$ tasks is $\alpha_n(d + 1, x)$ because the distribution of the graph is invariant under permutations of the nodes.
-Hence, the probability that the task is dispatched to a server with at least $i$ tasks is
+Also, given that the outdegree of $u$ is $d$, the probability that all the servers in the neighborhood of $u$ have at least $i$ tasks is $\alpha_n(d + 1, x)$ since the law of the graph is invariant under permutations of the nodes.
+Thus, the probability that the task is sent to a server with at least $i$ tasks is

 In particular, we have

 The expectation is taken with respect to the stochastic primitives, or more precisely just with respect to the graph right before $\tau_n^m$ and the server $u_n^m$ at which the task originally appears; indeed, note that $I_n^m(X, i)$ only depends on these two random variables.